10 ITIL best practices to implement in 2025

 10 ITIL best practices you need to prioritize

-Business leaders will need to conduct a thorough internal assessment when formulating a set of best ITIL practices for their team to follow.
+Business leaders will first need to conduct a thorough internal assessment when formulating a set of ITIL practices for their team to follow.
 Key factors to keep in mind when building these guidelines include alignment with broader organizational goals, benefit to support agents and end-users, and cost-effectiveness.

 1. Establish clear goals